 The mountain bike trails go through the Flora and Fauna reserve which is located on the edge of town, near the swimming pool.
 It follows the river and takes you to the Koala Reserve.

 This area is also popular for walking.
-A 3km loop takes you to First and Second Beach for a lovely picnic area and refreshing swim on a hot day.
+A 3km loop takes you to First and Second Beach for a lovely picnic area and a refreshing swim on a hot day.

 For any traveller wanting to experience true Australia country this is it.

 Not to mention the Aboriginal artists and craftsmen welcoming you into their work shed sharing a bit of the history with you and offering you a taste of their stash of witchetty grubs.

 It’s not on the typical traveller’s route in Australia and I urge you to be different and make it so.
 You will not regret it.

 Can you see yourself enjoying the great Aussie outdoors here in the River Red Gum National Park?
 Let us know in the comments.